-$^{^2}$ The Brown Act prohibits requiring members of the public to provide their names as a condition of attendance at the meeting.
+2 The Brown Act prohibits requiring members of the public to provide their names as a condition of attendance at the meeting.

-- c.
-Fix compensation of the directors for serving on the Board of Directors or on any committee; - d.
-Amend or repeal bylaws or adopt new bylaws; - e.
-Amend or repeal any resolution of the Board of Directors that by its express terms is not so amendable or subject to repeal; - f.
-Create any other committees of the Board of Directors or appoint the members of committees of the Board; - g.
+- g.
 Expend corporate funds to support a nominee for director if more people have been nominated for director than can be elected; or - h.
 Approve any contract or transaction to which the Corporation is a party and in which one or more of its directors has a material financial interest.

-The Board may also create one or more advisory committees composed of directors and nondirectors.
+The Board may also create one or more advisory committees composed of directors and non-directors.
 It is the intent of the Board to encourage the participation and involvement of faculty, staff, parents, students and administrators through attending and participating in open committee meetings.
 The Board may establish, by resolution adopted by a majority of the directors then in office, advisory committees to serve at the pleasure of the Board.